-The Company is exposed to price risk with respect to commodity prices.
-The Company's ability to raise capital to fund exploration and development activities is subject to risks associated with fluctuations in the market price of commodities.
+The Company is not currently exposed to price risk with respect to commodity prices.
+The Company's ability to raise capital to fund exploration and development activities with a potential future project may be subject to risks associated with fluctuations in the market price of commodities.